Introduction

 // be designated as "subset collections", which means that they don't own their contents.

-Note that when you write a factory, its inputs will be const ExampleHitCollection*
+Note that when you write a factory, its inputs will be const ExampleHitCollection*, which are immutable.

 Exercise: